IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

 4).
 You want to learn about Tensorflow Tutorials and use Tensorflow with LSF

 5).
-The docker tensorflow container specified in this readme uses CPU and not GPU
+The docker tensorflow container specified in this readme uses only CPU although the "-gpu" tag can be added to Tensorflow docker image.

 6).
-Some effort may be needed to get the Tensorflow python scripts to run on GPUs

-7).
 Scripts were tested on Tensorflow 1.10.0 and tensorflow-ppc64le 1.13.1.
 Results may vary on newer or older version of Tensorflow

 ## Shared Directory Structure